feddelegrand7/ralger/README.md

 #> [25] "Upcoming events including meetings at which our team members are speaking."
 #> [26] "The latest developments from rOpenSci and the wider R community"
 #> [27] "Release notes, updates and package related developements"
-#> [28] "A digest of R package and software review news, use cases, blog posts, and events, curated every two weeks.
+#> [28] "A digest of R package and software review news, use cases, blog posts, and events, curated monthly.
 Subscribe to get it in your inbox, or check the archive."
 #> [29] "Happy rOpenSci users can be found at"
 #> [30] "Except where otherwise noted, content on this site is licensed under the CC-BY license •\nPrivacy Policy"
 ```